Phoenician alphabet: Notable inscriptions

+The General Directorate of Antiquities of Lebanon has assembled a list of inscribed objects from different time periods that together illustrate the evolution of the Phoenician alphabet.
+The objects are Lebanese state property and displayed in the National Museum of Beirut, with occasional loans to other institutions.
+The oldest of them is the Ahiram sarcophagus.
+This collection formed the basis of a nomination of the Phoenician alphabet to the Memory of the World International Register.
+UNESCO accepted the nomination in 2005, recognising the alphabet as documentary heritage of global importance.

 Modern rediscovery

 The Phoenician alphabet was deciphered in 1758 by Jean-Jacques Barthélemy, but its relation to the Phoenicians remained unknown until the 19th century.
 It was at first believed that the script was a direct variation of Egyptian hieroglyphs, which were deciphered by Champollion in the early 19th century.

 However, scholars could not find any link between the two writing systems, nor to hieratic or cuneiform.
 The theories of independent creation ranged from the idea of a single individual conceiving it, to the Hyksos people forming it from corrupt Egyptian.
 It was eventually discovered that the Proto-Sinaitic alphabet was inspired by the model of hieroglyphs.

 Table of letters

 The chart shows the graphical evolution of Phoenician letter forms into other alphabets.
 The sound values also changed significantly, both at the initial creation of new alphabets and from gradual pronunciation changes which did not immediately lead to spelling changes.
 The Phoenician letter forms shown are idealized: actual Phoenician writing is less uniform, with significant variations by era and region.

 When alphabetic writing began, with the early Greek alphabet, the letter forms were similar but not identical to Phoenician, and vowels were added to the consonant-only Phoenician letters.
 There were also distinct variants of the writing system in different parts of Greece, primarily in how those Phoenician characters that did not have an exact match to Greek sounds were used.
 The Ionic variant evolved into the standard Greek alphabet, and the Cumae variant into the Italic alphabets (including the Latin alphabet).

 The Runic alphabet is derived from Italic, the Cyrillic alphabet from medieval Greek.
 The Hebrew, Syriac and Arabic scripts are derived from Aramaic (the latter as a medieval cursive variant of Nabataean).
 Ge'ez is from South Arabian.